Skip to contents

 Details

-This function performs two main steps:
+This function performs three main steps:

 Progress indicators are displayed during both steps, and warnings are shown for combinations that failed to download or produced invalid files.